 - A current professional résumé

-Note: Students that do not meet the minimum GMAT of 500 or the equivalent GRE score, or minimum GPA requirements may be admitted on a conditional basis.
+Note: Students that do not meet the minimum GMAT of 500 or the equivalent GRE score or the minimum NPEE score, or minimum GPA requirements may be admitted on a conditional basis.
 Conditional admission will depend on undergraduate performance, GMAT score, other relevant measures of scholastic performance, a record of successful employment at increasing levels of responsibility, and recommendations.
 Conditionally admitted students must obtain a 3.00 GPA in the first nine (9) hours of coursework towards the degree.
 After this point, the conditional status will be removed.

 Fall Semester: August 1